iampriyanshusingh/NetflixGPT/Readme.md

 The app should now be running on `http://localhost:3000`

 ## 🤝 Contributing
-Want to improve **Watchly**?
+Want to improve **NetflixGPT**?
 Feel free to submit a PR or open an issue.

 ## 📜 License
 This project is licensed under the MIT License.